floydhk/crud-demo/README.md

   ![banner](./docs/deleteBookNotFound.JPG)

-  If we try to look up the deleted book by its id we will get an HTTP 500 status code response indicating the reason of failure.
+  If we try to delete non existing book by its id we will get an HTTP 500 status code response indicating the reason of failure.

 ## Unit Test
 To test the code for functionalities , JUnit test is employed, some [controller](./src/test/java/com/aia/crud/controller).
 To execute the tests, from the project root, run: